keinall/dotfiles/README.md

 dotfiles.git
 ============
+Forked by Keinall Caddle for experimental use during the Startup Engineering coursera course thingy.

+"Never let a Nu get you down!"
+(makes more sense if you've played Chrono Trigger...)

+Old readme follows:

 Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows: